Vipul-Wakodikar/Nasa-IMG-Modified/README.md

 ### please follow below steps to configure the project

-1. Node version = v20.3.1 & React version = 18.2.0 to make sure the project run please install above versions of node and React
+1. Node version = v20.3.1 & React version = 18.2.0
+to make sure the project run in your local environment please install above versions of node and React
 2. get a secret key by signing up from the link https://api.nasa.gov
 3. create a .env file within src folder and add below key value pair
 ```